Helbling-Technik/HelMoRo/docs/index.md

 ## Capabilities

-- **Video, Map, and Position Streaming:** HelMoRo can stream real-time video, map, and position information to a local computer, allowing for remote monitoring and analysis.
+### Video, Map, and Position Streaming

+ HelMoRo can stream real-time video, map, and position information to a local computer, allowing for remote monitoring and analysis.

+### Remote Joystick Control

-- **Remote Joystick Control:** With its remote joystick control functionality, HelMoRo can be operated and maneuvered easily from a distance.
+With its remote joystick control functionality, HelMoRo can be operated and maneuvered easily from a distance.

+### Autonomous Navigation

-- **Autonomous Navigation:** HelMoRo can autonomously navigate to set goal positions, utilizing its LIDAR sensor, camera, and IMU for obstacle avoidance and path planning.
+HelMoRo can autonomously navigate to set goal positions, utilizing its LIDAR sensor, camera, and IMU for obstacle avoidance and path planning.

-- **Object Detection and Autonomous Pickup:** The robot can detect objects and perform autonomous pickup tasks.
+### Object Detection and Autonomous Pickup

+The robot can detect objects and perform autonomous pickup tasks.

+### Remote-Controlled Mapping:

-- **Remote-Controlled Mapping:** HelMoRo can be remotely controlled to perform mapping tasks, allowing for the creation of detailed maps of its environment.
+HelMoRo can be remotely controlled to perform mapping tasks, allowing for the creation of detailed maps of its environment.

+### Autonomous Mapping

-- **Autonomous Mapping:** Using its LIDAR sensor and mapping algorithms, HelMoRo can autonomously explore and map unknown environments.
+Using its LIDAR sensor and mapping algorithms, HelMoRo can autonomously explore and map unknown environments.

+### Finger Gesture Commands

-- **Finger Gesture Commands:** Under development is the ability for HelMoRo to interpret finger gestures as commands for autonomous pickup tasks, adding a touch of interactivity to its functionality.
+Under development is the ability for HelMoRo to interpret finger gestures as commands for autonomous pickup tasks, adding a touch of interactivity to its functionality.

 ## Get Started Building Your Own HelMoRo